Category Archives: Life

 Happy New Year!

 Welcome to 2007!
 I hope that you all have a better semi-arbitrary time period than the last one.
 Unless you get your kicks from the suffering of others of course.
-In which case now is your last chance to give yourself up to the authorities before I track you back to your computer and make a […]
+In which case now is your last chance to give yourself up to the authorities before I track you back to your computer and make […]